RylanSchaeffer/rylanschaeffer.github.io/_posts/2020-12-13-idea-machine.md

 ![chanukah]({{site.url}}/assets/20201213-idea-machine/chanukah.jpeg)

-In case you aren't familiar with this scumbag, Dershowitz is infamous for (a) defending OJ Simpson and (b) defending Jeffrey Epstein.
+In case you aren't familiar with this scumbag, Dershowitz is infamous for (a) defending OJ Simpson and (b) being best friends with notorious pedophile and underage sex trafficker Jeffrey Epstein.
 The third guest is Larry Summers, who infamously resigned from heading Harvard after saying women were bad at science.
 I don't know anything about Ruth Wisse or Drew Faust, so I looked them up and discovered that Wisse is a neocon who has said feminism is destroying western civilization and that Palestinians seem to have no right to a state.
 Drew Faust married